Mathematical formulation of quantum mechanics: Description of the state of a system

 As such, a quantum state is an element of a projective Hilbert space, conventionally termed a "ray".

 Accompanying Postulate I is the composite system postulate:

 The Hilbert space of a composite system is the Hilbert space tensor product of the state spaces associated with the component systems.
 For a non-relativistic system consisting of a finite number of distinguishable particles, the component systems are the individual particles.

 In the presence of quantum entanglement, the quantum state of the composite system cannot be factored as a tensor product of states of its local constituents; Instead, it is expressed as a sum, or superposition, of tensor products of states of component subsystems.
 A subsystem in an entangled composite system generally cannot be described by a state vector (or a ray), but instead is described by a density operator; Such quantum state is known as a mixed state.
-The density operator of a mixed state is a trace class, nonnegative (positive semi-definite) self-adjoint operator ρ normalized to be of trace 1.
+The density operator of a mixed state is a trace class, nonnegative (positive semi-definite) self-adjoint operator $\rho$ normalized to be of trace 1.
 In turn, any density operator of a mixed state can be represented as a subsystem of a larger composite system in a pure state (see purification theorem).

 In the absence of quantum entanglement, the quantum state of the composite system is called a separable state.
 The density matrix of a bipartite system in a separable state can be expressed as $\rho=\sum_k p_k \rho_1^k \otimes \rho_2^k$, where $$\;

 \sum_k p_k = 1$$.
 If there is only a single non-zero $p_k$, then the state can be expressed just as $\rho = \rho_1 \otimes \rho_2 ,$ and is called simply separable or product state.